 Peter O'Toole, Mel Brooks, Steven Hill, Walter Matthau, Jerry Van Dyke, Lawrence Tierney, Kirk Douglas, John Belushi, Lloyd Bridges, Abe Vigoda, Kris Kristofferson, Sterling Hayden, David Carradine, Dennis Hopper, Charles Napier, Yul Brynner and Edward Bunker were considered for the role of Dr. Sam Loomis.

-Nancy Kyes would go on to play Linda Challis in Halloween III: Season of the Witch (1982).
-At the time she was married to that film's director, Tommy Lee Wallace, whom she met when he served as the production designer on this film.
+Nancy Kyes (nee' Loomis) would go on to play Linda Challis in Halloween III: Season of the Witch (1982).
+At the time she was married to that film's director, Tommy Lee Wallace, who she met when he served as the production designer on this film.

-(at around 32 mins) As Annie and Laurie are frantically trying to put out the joint in the car and they drive up to Sheriff Brackett and the burglarized hardware store, the sign on the light pole says Mission Street.
+As Annie and Laurie are frantically trying to put out the joint in the car and they drive up to Sheriff Brackett and the burglarised hardware store, the sign on the light pole says Mission Street.
 The street exists both in South Pasadena, California (where the movie was filmed) and in Carol Stream, Illinois - the latter being the state the movie setting was taking place.

 When Dr. Loomis is talking to the doctors in the empty classroom, Dr. Loomis is sitting in seat #37.